Joe Abbott (speedway rider): Career summary

-Joe began his career with local track Burnley in 1928 before moving onto Preston for two seasons.
+Abbott began his career with local track Burnley in 1928 before moving onto Preston for two seasons.
 He then joined the Belle Vue Aces and stayed there until the outbreak of World War II.
-At Belle Vue he formed a formidable partnership with Frank Charles which they utilised internationally.
+At Belle Vue, he formed a formidable partnership with Frank Charles, which they utilised internationally.
 He made fifteen appearances for England between 1930 and 1939 and qualified for a World Final and earned 30 caps by the end of his career.

-After the war he became captain of the Harringay Racers in 1947 and transferred to the Odsal Boomerangs in Bradford towards the end of the 1947 season.
+After the war, Abbott became captain of the Harringay Racers in 1947 and transferred to the Odsal Boomerangs in Bradford towards the end of the 1947 season.

-On 21 June 1949, Joe was riding in live televised meeting at West Ham Stadium against the West Ham Hammers.
-Joe crashed and suffered serious injury, but in the crowd were dozens of ambulance men from Poplar hospital who rushed him there immediately.
+On 21 June 1949, Abbott was riding in live televised meeting at West Ham Stadium against the West Ham Hammers.
+He crashed and suffered serious injury, but in the crowd were dozens of ambulance men from Poplar hospital who rushed him there immediately.
 The quick actions saved his life.